 South Fujian Oolongs

-The tea is harvested four times a year in Anxi.
-Spring tea (April 20 - May 7) is 45-50% of the annual harvest and has the brightest flavor, but autumn tea is richer in taste.
-Early summer tea (June 21 - July 7) is 25-30% of the annual harvest, and late summer tea (August 8 - August 24) is 15-20% of the annual harvest.
-These teas are not very interesting.
-Autumn tea (September 23 - October 9) is 10-15% of total production.
+The warm climate contributes to harvesting tea four times a year.
+Spring tea (April 20 - May 7) makes up 45-50% of the annual production, has a bright aroma, but is inferior to the autumn one in taste.
+Early summer tea (June 21 - July 7), 25-30% of the total annual volume, and late summer tea (August 8 - August 24), 15-20% of the annual volume - are not of great interest.
+Autumn tea (September 23 - October 9) makes up 10-15% of the total production.